Task-invoked pupillary response

 Task-invoked pupillary response (also known as the "Task-Evoked pupillary response") is a pupillary response caused by a cognitive load imposed on a human and as a result of the decrease in parasympathetic activity in the peripheral nervous system.
 It is found to result in a linear increase in pupil dilation as the demand a task places on the working memory increases.
 Beatty evaluated task-invoked pupillary response in different tasks for short-term memory, language processing, reasoning, perception, sustained attention and selective attention and found that it fulfills Kahneman's three criteria for indicating processing load.
 That is, it can reflect differences in processing load within a task, between different tasks and between individuals.
 It is used as an indicator of cognitive load levels in psychophysiology research.

-Early History
+Early history

-Hundreds of years ago, it was said that merchants could read into their customer's thoughts and intentions by paying attention to changes in the customer's pupil diameter.
+Hundreds of years ago, it was said that merchants could read into their customers' thoughts and intentions by paying attention to changes in the customer's pupil diameter.

 Biological background

-Pupil size is controlled by the iris dilator muscle, which dilate the pupil, and the iris sphincter muscle, which contract the pupil.
-These are affected by the sympathetic and parasympathetic nervous systems respectively.
+Pupil size is controlled by the iris dilator muscle, which dilates the pupil, and the iris sphincter muscle, which contracts the pupil.
+These are affected by the sympathetic and parasympathetic nervous systems, respectively.

 Older research suggests this pupillary response is most likely a result of the reticular activating system of the brainstem being linked to the cerebral cortex.
-The regulation of some functions of the eye, including dilation, are directly affected by the reticular system.
-Parts of this system are linked to higher nervous structures that are directly involved in cognition and task-related activities as well as the activation of the cortex.
+The regulation of some functions of the eye, including dilation, is directly affected by the reticular system.
+Parts of this system are linked to higher nervous structures that are directly involved in cognition aask-related activities, as well as the activation of the cortex.
 These nervous structures include the: